mbtodorov/shazam-poc/README.md

 * #### Split the stream
 &emsp; To reduce the computation time, the app only takes a portion of the input stream (5 seconds for mic and 20 seconds for file).
-It then consecutevily decodes, fingerprints each extract and looks for matches in the DB.
+It then consecutively decodes, fingerprints and looks for matches in the DB for each portion of the stream.

 * #### Decode
 &emsp; The mic input is automatically sampled at 11025 Hz and has only one channel.
-The file streams undergoes this computation using the same algorithms used before.
+The file stream undergoes this computation using the same algorithms that decode the songs initially.
 Then, same as before, I apply FFT with window size 1024, extract only key-points from the spectrogram and get their fingerprints

 * #### Look for matches in DB
-&emsp; TODO
+&emsp; Finally, I check for matches in the DB.
+A lot of things are considered there, check lookForMatches method in DBFingerprint class.

-# How to run the code
+# How to use
-### VM options for Intellij
+### 1. VM options for Intellij
+&emsp; I made this project with IntelliJ.
+Here are the VM Options I use:
 ```
 -p
-"C:\Program Files\Java\javafx-sdk-11.0.2\lib"
+"C:\Program Files\Java\javafx-sdk-12.0.1\lib"
 --add-modules=javafx.controls,javafx.fxml
 --add-exports=javafx.controls/com.sun.javafx.scene.control.inputmap=ALL-UNNAMED
 --add-exports=javafx.controls/com.sun.javafx.scene.control.behavior=ALL-UNNAMED
 --add-exports=javafx.graphics/com.sun.javafx.scene.traversal=ALL-UNNAMED
 ```
-### Setup a MySQL local database
+### 2. Setup a MySQL local database
-&emsp; TODO
-# References
-&emsp; TODO
+&emsp; In the DBConnection class, edit the values of the private fields to connect to your local MySQL database.
+It could work with something that is not MySQL, but I'm not sure if all statements would be interpreted properly.
+You don't have to worry about creating tables - the app will do that by itself.

+### 3. Get .wav files
+&emsp; Populate the {root}/music dir with .wav files.

+### Done!
+Run the app!
+&emsp; Run the application from the Main.java class.
+It will create the tables needed in the DB and sees that there are unrecognizable songs in the music dir.
+Click the 'Compute' button, wait while the app fingerprints all songs, then choose an input method and test it!

+#### Questions?
+Email me any questions you have @martin.b.todorov@gmail.com